zkgit-bot/A-B-test/README.md

-# A/B Test of Gaming Dataset with Python and Tableau
+# A/B Test of Gaming Dataset with Python

 ## Business problem
 The company rolled out a new in-game monetization feature to a subset of users (Group B), while the rest remained on the old version (Group A).